jxjo/Xoptfoil2/docs/run_xoptfoil2/input_file.md

 /

 &polar_generation                                ! options only for 'Worker'
-  type_of_polar    = 1                           ! either Type 1 or Type 2 polar
-  op_mode          = 'spec-al'                   ! range based on alpha or cl op_point_range   = -2, 10, 0.25                ! range start, end, delta
   polar_reynolds   = 0                           ! list of reynolds like 100000, 200000, 600000
   polar_mach       = 0                           ! list of mach like 0.1, 0.2, 0.5
+  type_of_polar    = 1                           ! either Type 1 or Type 2 polar
+  auto_range       = .false.                     ! best values for mode and range automatically set op_mode          = 'spec-al'                   ! range based on alpha or cl op_point_range   = -2, 10, 0.25                ! range start, end, delta
 /

 &xfoil_run_options